 To obtain a permit you must first add yourself to the waitlist for your desired lot.
 You can do this through the Parking Portal.
 Permits are awarded from the waitlist based on availability and waitlist position is ordered based on seniority (the number of days employed for staff and faculty).
 If you are awarded a permit you will receive email notification that will contain purchase instructions.

 Parking Services assists with hosting over 600 events annually.
 Events range from small events, parking 10 attendees to large events with 1000 or more attendees.
 We look forward to assisting you with planning or providing information if you are attending an event.
-You can find more information by visting the Events Parking webpage
+You can find more information by visiting the Events Parking webpage

 Faculty/Staff Carpool assignments are available in 11G, 17G, and 26CP, students are assigned lot 26CP only.